Batavian Republic: Augereau-coup

 The coup represented a counter-revolution.
-This became clear in the way the iconography of the 1795 revolution disappeared: the epigraph Vrijheid, Gelijkheid, Broederschap (Liberty, Equality, Fraternity) which had adorned all official publications, was henceforth removed, and the last Liberty Trees were removed from the town squares.
+This became clear in the way the iconography of the 1795 revolution disappeared: the epigraph Vrijheid, Gelijkheid, Broederschap ('Liberty, Equality, Fraternity') which had adorned all official publications, was henceforth removed, and the last Liberty Trees were removed from the town squares.
 Soon the old ways were restored.
 For example, though the abolition of the guilds formally remained, in practice regulation of crafts and trades was reimposed by local ordinances.

 Peace negotiations

 In The first Kiss this Ten Years! —or—the meeting of Britannia & Citizen François (1803), James Gillray caricatured the peace between France and Britain.

 Against this background the negotiations for the Treaty of Amiens started in October 1801.
-The minor participants in the negotiations between Great Britain and France (the Batavian Republic and Spain) were immediately presented with faits accomplis: the preliminary agreement ceded Ceylon, and guaranteed free British shipping to the Cape of Good Hope, without the Dutch even being consulted.
+The minor participants in the negotiations between Great Britain and France (the Batavian Republic and Spain) were immediately presented with faits accomplis: the preliminary agreement ceded Ceylon (now Sri Lanka), and guaranteed free British shipping to the Cape of Good Hope, without the Dutch even being consulted.
 The Dutch ambassador in France, Rutger Jan Schimmelpenninck, who acted as the Dutch plenipotentiary, vainly protested that the Treaty of The Hague had guaranteed the Dutch colonies, and that France had promised not to make a separate peace.
 After this separate peace had been concluded, the British were left to negotiate with the minor French allies separately.
 This did not mean that the Dutch were completely left to their own devices: whenever French interests seemed to be in danger, France decisively intervened on its own behalf, as in the attempt to deduct the value of the Dutch fleet, surrendered in 1799, that the British had purchased from the Stadtholder, from the indemnification of the Prince of Orange.

 That indemnification was an important sideshow in the negotiations.
 The consequence of the peace treaty was that the Batavian Republic now received international recognition, even by the British, and that the old Dutch Republic was now irreversibly dead.
 This put an end to all pretensions of the Stadtholder and his heirs, such as they were.
 It may be important to note that these pretensions were dubious to begin with.
 The Stadtholder was never the sovereign power in the Netherlands, despite understandable misconceptions by foreigners, who may have thought that a country needed a head of state, and the Stadtholder was it.
-Instead he was an officeholder, appointed by the provincial States, who also was captain-general and admiral-general of the Union (there was originally no stadtholder on the confederal level).
+Instead he was an officeholder, appointed by the provincial States, who also was captain-general and admiral-general of the Union (there was originally no Stadtholder on the confederal level).